 Recipe: Sri Lankan Kola Kanda Recipe (Herbal Porridge/Herbal Gruel)

 ½ cup red rice (or white rice)

 About 2 cups of Freshly grated coconut

 Salt to taste

 Wash all the leaves.
-Blend it in a blender together with fresh grated coconut using some water.
+Blend it in a blender together with freshly grated coconut using some water.
 Squeeze the juice.
 Keep aside.

-Meantime, wash rice and cook it by adding water.
+Meantime, wash the rice and cook it by adding water.
 Add garlic cloves to the rice at the time of cooking.
-Add 2-3 black pepper corn if you like this to be bit spicy.
+Add 2-3 black peppercorns if you like this to be a bit spicy.
 (Optional)